matto2/matt_resume/src/entries/content/introduction.md

 title: About Me
 ---

-I am a web developer with over 12 years of experience in the front-end and a special background in digital design.
-My focus is on creating engaging, accessible & performant interfaces for humans.
-I am currently looking for new challenges.
+I'm a Product Designer with over 12 years of experience designing digital products and services.
+Skilled in user flows, rapid prototyping, accessibility, and final designs and specs.
+I'm passionate about creating and improving the usability of products—via testing and iterating—for the benefit of customers while achieving business goals.